SPAN-Enterprises/taxbandits-dotnet-auth-sdk/readme.md

-# Using the TaxBandits API with C#
+# Using the TaxBandits OAuth API with C#
 ***
 TaxBandits OAuth API SDK written on C# in .Net Core framework to show how to integrate with TaxBandits API.
 This covers the following API endpoints:
 ### Business